 Hinge also comes with limited swipes (unless you pay for a premium account), but this feature is a good thing.
 A smaller number of likes will motivate you to slow down and see each profile as a person, instead of another face in a sea of faces, which helps avoid mindless swiping.

-"This is a great option for those who are just entering the dating scene," online dating coach Perri Schneider says.
+"This is a great option for those who are just entering the dating scene," Schneider says.
 "It has a lot of great questions to get to know potential matches on the app and a new voice note feature.
 It's immensely helpful to see if someone's voice piques your interest."

 "If you find yourself on the higher end of the age spectrum and you don't vibe with the current dating apps, Match is a great choice if you're willing to pay a membership fee," Schneider says.
 "It's a solid choice if you live in a suburb or somewhere remote since the site attracts users from all over."

 If you're looking for a long-term relationship, Match is known as a site for serious daters.
 The more questions you answer, the more targeted your matches will be.
 The detail-rich site lets you search around the database and check out members with similar preferences as yours.
 It also displays when members were last active, so it's likelier to match with someone who was recently online.
-Bonus: As a paid user, you can see who's checking out your profile.
-(Read our full match.com review here.)
+Plus, you can see who's checking out your profile as a paid user.